-The National Water Model (NWM) forecasts streamflow over the entire continental United States.
-The system models physical processes such as snowmelt and infiltration to determine how much precipitation forecast by NWS will become runoff, then route that runoff through the river network to simulate discharge levels.
+The National Water Model (NWM) forecasts streamflow for the contiguous United States.
+The system models processes such as snowmelt and infiltration to determine how much precipitation forecast by NWS will become runoff, and then simulates discharge levels.

 View monthly maps showing the probability for precipitation ranking in the top, middle, or bottom third of historical observations.
 Outlooks that favor drier or wetter periods can raise awareness of the potential for changing conditions.